SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 #### Git Repository

 The pipeline configuration is done in a git repository (for example on GitHub).
 This repository needs to be accessed by the Jenkins Server.
-If the repository is password protected, the user and password (or access token) should be stored in the Jenkins Credentials Store (Manage Jenkins -> Manage Credentials).
+If the repository is password protected, the user and password (or access token) should be stored in the Jenkins Credentials Store (Manage Jenkins &rightarrow; Manage Credentials).

 #### Add-on Assembly Kit as a Service (=AAKaaS)